 Access to snowy grouper was also affected by the area restrictions for the Oculina Experimental Closed Area (Amendment 13A; SAFMC 2003) and marine protected areas in Amendment 14 (SAFMC 2007A).
+Amendment 17B (SAFMC 2010B) established a closure for harvest of deepwater species including snowy grouper at depths over 240 feet starting in January 2011 to reduce bycatch of Warsaw grouper and speckled hind.
+The closure was removed in May 2012 (Regulatory Amendment 11; SAFMC 2011C).

-Landings and revenue of snowy grouper were in decline from about 1999 through 2011, but have been increasing since 2012 (Figure 5-27).
-In most years, a majority of the landings were from NC/SC/GA (Figure 5-28), primarily Northern South Carolina along with Central/Northern North Carolina.
+Landings and revenue of snowy grouper were in decline from about 1999 through 2011, but have been increasing since 2012 (Figure 5-25).
+In most years, a majority of the landings were from NC/SC/GA (Figure 5-26), primarily Northern South Carolina along with Central/Northern North Carolina.
 Most Florida landings come from North Florida, but in recent years there has been an increase in landings from Central Florida.

-Figure 5-27.
+Figure 5-25.
 Total commercial landings and revenue of snowy grouper from 1998 through 2016.
 Data source: SEFSC-SSRG Socioeconomic Panel v.6 October 2017

-Figure 5-28.
+Figure 5-26.
 Commercial landings of snowy grouper by area from 1998 through 2016.
 To maintain confidentiality, landings from Florida are combined for all years.
 Data source: SEFSC-SSRG Socioeconomic Panel v.6 October 2017